ShehanDev/Laravel_PizzaHouse/README.md

 If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
 Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
 Boost your skills by digging into our comprehensive video library.
 <h1>PizzaHouse project</h1>
 #Requraments
-Php server -Xamp
+#Php server -Xamp
-composer  for the download packages
+#composer  for the download packages
-    download and install the composer
+    #download and install the composer
-    setUp the xamp path while installing
+    #setUp the xamp path while installing
-    checking the composer----cmd----
-    composer
+    #checking the composer cmd-composer

 #Laravel installing
-    composer global require laravel/install
+    #composer global require laravel/install
 #project
 #creatining new laravel project
-    laravel new --projectName--
+    #laravel new --projectName--

 #artisan create a server for laravel